gsalaman/microbit_led_translator/component_notes.md

 And, then looking at JLCPCBs site, this one is no longer manufactured.  :(

 They've got a bunch of LD1117DT33TR's.
-Downloaded the data sheet; checking out whether they'll work.
+Downloaded the data sheet; looks like it works with a 10uF at the output and 100nF at the input.

 ## Microbit interface